jannesblobel/inlang-plugin-po/README.md

   };

   return {
-// if your project use a pot file use the pot as the reference Language
+Ff your project uses a pot file, use it as a reference language.
-// !! do not add the pot file in the Languages array /**
+// !! do not include the .pot file in the Languages array /**
  * @example
  * example files: en.pot, de.po, es.po, fr.po